dilanka-rathnasiri/blog/k8s_series/6_k8s_configmaps.md

 ## What Is a ConfigMap?

-* A ConfigMap is an object to store non-confidential configurations in key-value pairs format for other objects usage
+* A ConfigMap is an object to store non-confidential configurations in key-value pairs format for other objects' usage
 * So, configMap:
     * a key-value pairs storage
     * for non-confidential data